Updated: Sep 22

 It's okay if you find a church that doesn't fit you.
 When I find myself in a church that no longer fits me (even if it once did), there's always a wrestle in me as to whether I should leave, and when.
 I never want to give up on things easily, or too quickly.
 I'm a fighter, especially when I see things that are wrong, and need fixing.
 That's why I'm a Construction Monk.
 Sometimes, we give up to easily on something broken, without first seeing if we're able to help fix it.
 Sometimes, we might wander from church to church, never feeling like any of them fit us, when the real issue is in us, not those churches.
 Sometimes, learning to stay in a hard circumstance teaches us good lessons, about ourselves and others.
 But, sometimes, it's time to move on.

 One key I've found, in knowing when to move on, is having a peace about leaving, and leaving in peace.
-Leaving frustrated often sets us up for more frustration in the next church, because we haven't dealt with our part on the frustration of our current church.
+Leaving frustrated often sets us up for more frustration in the next church, because we haven't dealt with our part of the frustration in our current church.
 Even if we never change those around us, staying can help change us in healthy ways.
 Whether you stay or go, always seek God in every action.
 God leads through peace and love, not through anger, frustration, dissatisfaction, or hate.
 What God want's most for each of us is to transform us to be more like Him.
 Transformation is hard work.
 Giving up on hard circumstances too early often truncates the transformation process.

 It's okay to not like a church.
 It's okay to not like a lot of churches.
 It's okay to not like any church.
 It's not okay to be angry and vehement towards Church, or churches.
 That doesn't serve you well, or others.
 We are called to build up in love, not tear down in anger.
 It's God's role to judge and correct, us and the Church.
 Sometimes God leads through dissatisfaction.
 I call this Holy Discontent.
 When God is getting ready to do something new, He often precedes it with a growing dislike for what currently is.
 If you feel like there's not a church out there for you, hold on, God is getting ready to do something new.
 Maybe He wants you to be a part of that.